-Handwriting is taught in the EYFS and assessed against the ELG (Early learning goal) 'moving and handling' which is part of 'Physical Development' (PD).
+Handwriting is taught in the EYFS and assessed against the ELG (Early learning goal) 'Fine Motor Skills' which is part of 'Physical Development' (PD).
 The children handle equipment and tools effectively, including pencils for writing.
-Handwriting is taught through daily phonic sessions where resources from Jolly phonics are used to support the children learning.
+Handwriting is taught through daily phonic sessions where resources from RWI are used to support the childrens learning.